SKevo18/mh_mods/README.md

 You can't use the tool to create new assets, such as models or textures, but you can modify existing ones.
 For example, you can replace the textures of the game characters, modify existing levels/tracks or modify the configuration files to change the game behavior.

 The tools aims to simplify this process as much as possible, and to provide a simple way to share mods with others.
 It also includes a webserver, which can be used to build and download modded data files on the fly, without the need for end-users to use the command-line tool at all.

-### What games are supported?

-Currently, the tool supports the following games:

-- Moorhuhn Kart Extra XXL
-- Moorhuhn Kart 2
-  - The same format seems to be used by Schatzjäger, however that game wasn't tested yet
-- Moorhuhn Kart 3
-- Moorhuhn Kart 4 (Thunder)

 ## Credits